Glory-creat/Flutter/README.md

 Today, I continued my journey of learning Dart, and I focused on learning about collections and Null safety.
 Here are some of the areas I covered:
 1. I learnt that collections are used to manage and store multiple values.
 2. I learnt about the collection types in dart; 'List','Set' and 'Map'.
+Code Practice<Days/Day 5.dart>